 First, it must honour the reality of God

-The Islamic principle of tawhid is not one doctrine among many.
-It is the organising principle of everything.
+The Islamic principle of tawḥīd is the organising principle of everything rather than one doctrine among many.
 It means that authentic revelation would present a God who is absolutely unique, absolutely transcendent, and absolutely the source of all value and all obligation.
 A revelation that hedges on any of these points has compromised the very thing it claims to communicate.

 Second, it must be public and preservable

 A message intended for all of humanity cannot depend on private experiences available to a few.
 It must be publicly accessible, textually preserved, and independently verifiable.
-This means a written text with a documented chain of transmission — not oral traditions compiled centuries later, not mystical experiences reported by a single witness, not councils that voted on which texts to include.
+The criterion means a written text with a documented chain of transmission, rather than oral traditions compiled centuries later, mystical experiences reported by a single witness, or councils that voted on which texts to include.

 Third, it must unify life

-This criterion becomes especially sharp when applied fully.
-The khalifah — God’s vicegerent on earth — operates in every domain simultaneously: physical, intellectual, moral, social, economic, spiritual.
-A revelation that addresses only one of these domains abandons the khalifah in the others.
-God’s sunan govern all of creation — natural law, moral law, social law — and a revelation from the Author of those sunan should address the full scope of what they govern.
-The compartmentalisation of life into sacred and secular is, itself a violation of tawhid.
+The criterion becomes especially sharp when applied fully.
+The khalīfah (God’s vicegerent on earth) operates in every domain simultaneously: physical, intellectual, moral, social, economic, spiritual.
+A revelation that addresses only one of these domains abandons the khalīfah in the others.
+God’s sunan govern all of creation (natural law, moral law, social law) and a revelation from the Author of those sunan should address the full scope of what they govern.
+The compartmentalisation of life into sacred and secular is itself a violation of tawḥīd.
 Authentic revelation refuses that division.

 A revelation that addresses only the soul and ignores the body is incomplete.
 A revelation that addresses only ritual and ignores justice is stunted.
 A revelation that demands faith but forbids reason has betrayed the very faculties God gave human beings to evaluate His claims.
 Authentic revelation unifies what other traditions separate.